praharshsharma/myportfolio/README.md

 # About

-This project was built using `React`, a popular JavaScript library for building user interfaces.
+This project is built using `React`, a popular JavaScript library for building user interfaces.
 The website is designed by breaking down the different parts of the page into reusable `components`.
 Each component focuses on a specific functionality or section, allowing for easy maintenance and scalability.